-An investor should understand that it is the promoter who is incharge of the company.
-He makes the decisions on behalf of the company.
+An investor should understand that it is the promoter who is in charge of the company.
+He makes decisions on behalf of the company.
 He will not take the loss sitting down.
 Many times, investors would notice that when promoter lose money on a warrant issuance as the markets had crashed, then they make the company come up with a second warrant issuance, which is usually bigger in size and at a cheaper exercise price.
 This is primarily to recover their losses in the first warrant allotment.

 FY2010 annual report of ADF Foods Ltd, page 6:

 The Company had allotted 15,00,000 Convertible Warrants of Rs.
 70/- each (Rs.
 7.00 per warrant paid on allotment) on preferential basis to Promoters/Directors, their friends and relatives on 24 th December 2007.
 None of the subscribers of the warrants had exercised their option and the same expired on 23 rd June 2009.
 Rs.
 1,05,00,000 received on allotment of warrants was credited to Capital Reserve Account.

 The Company had allotted 23,26,110 Convertible warrants of Rs.
 32/- each (Rs.
 8.00 per warrant paid on allotment) on preferential basis to Promoters/Directors, their friends and relatives on 29 th July 2009.
 Of the above, 8,20,222 warrants were converted on 11 th September 2009 and balance warrants 15,05,888 were converted on 27 th October 2009.
 The balance amount of Rs.
 24 per warrant was duly received before exercise of warrants.